shruthisubramaniam/PatternAnalysis-2025/recognition/s4858817_VQVAE/README.md

 Using a discrete latent space rather than a continuous one enables VQ-VAEs to avoid posterior collapse by generating higher-quality images through vector quantisation, which captures more meaningful representations [2].
 Instead of relying on a static Gaussian distribution, which limits the model's capacity to modify its outputs, the design enables the encoder to output discrete codes, allowing it to learn a dynamic prior [2].
 This discrete method is suitable for a variety of generative tasks, as it provides greater control over the generated material [2].

-The architecture of the VQ-VAE is the $ \text{encoder} \Rightarrow \text{vector quantizer} \Rightarrow \text{decoder} $.
+The architecture of the VQ-VAE is the encoder to vector-quantiser to decoder structure.
 On each forward pass, the encoder turns the image into a grid of feature vectors [1].
 A quantizer then replaces each vector with the nearest code from a small learned dictionary (the codebook), and the decoder turns that grid of codes back into an image [2].
 We train by minimising the difference between the output and the input (reconstruction loss) and by keeping the encoder and codebook aligned (the VQ/commitment terms) [2].
 In inference, we can either reconstruct an input or generate new images by sampling code indices and decoding them.

 The image below describes how a simple VQ-VAE architecture works with the encoder, vector quantizer and decoder.